-+ When radiotelephony is used, the abbreviations and terms are transmitted as spoken words.
+When radiotelephony is used, the abbreviations and terms are transmitted as spoken words.

-[‡] When radiotelephony is used, the abbreviations and terms are transmitted using the individual letters in non-phonetic form.
-Signal is also available for use in communicating with stations of the maritime mobile service.
+When radiotelephony is used, the abbreviations and terms are transmitted using the individual letters in non-phonetic form.

-Signal for use in the teletypewriter service only.
+\ Signal is also available for use in communicating with stations of the maritime mobile service.